What Is a Lathe? | Parts, Types, and How to Use It

 It is primarily used for complex mass production.

-It’s sometimes confused with a turret lathe, if you want to know why, look at the article, Capstan Lathe vs Turret Lathe: What’s The Difference?.
+It’s sometimes confused with a turret lathe, if you want to know why, look at our article about the difference between capstan lathe and turret lathe.

 Bench Lathe Machine